 DECIDE PROPER LINE WIDTH BY CURRENT FREQUENCY AND SIZE

-Printed circuit boards are known for this super small pathways or lines that are used to connect components to one another.
+Printed circuit boards are known for these super small pathways or lines that are used to connect components to one another.
 Electricity currents travel along these pathways to these different components.

 During the design process, use a formula to calculate the appropriate width for your printed circuit board.